An inexact regularized proximal Newton method for nonconvex and nonsmooth optimization: Numerical experiments

 This class of problems takes the form of \eqref{prob} with $\psi(u)\!:=\sum_{i=1}^m\log(1+{u_i^2}/{\nu})\ (\nu>0)$ for $u\in\mathbb{R}^m$ and $g(x)\!:=\lambda\|x\|_1$ for $x\in\mathbb{R}^n$, where $\lambda>0$ is the regularized parameter.
 Such a function was introduced in \cite{Aravkin12} to deal with the data contaminated by heavy-tailed Student-$t$ errors.
 The test examples are randomly generated in the same way as in \cite{Becker11,Milzarek14}.
 Specifically, we generate a true sparse signal $x^{\rm true}$ of length $n=512^2$ with $s=\lfloor\frac{n}{40}\rfloor$ nonzero entries, whose indices are chosen randomly; and then compute each nonzero component via $x^{\rm true}_i=\eta_1(i)10^{d\eta_2(i)/20}$, where $\eta_1(i)\in\{\pm1\}$ is a random sign and $\eta_2(i)$ is uniformly distributed in $[0,1]$.
-The signal has dynamic range of $d$ dB with $d\in\{20,40,60,80\}$.
-The matrix $A\in\mathbb{R}^{m\times n}$ takes $m={n}/{8}$ random cosine measurements, i.e., $Ax = (\verb"dct"(x))_J$, where $\verb"dct"$ is the discrete cosine transform and $J\subseteq\{1,\ldots,n\}$ with $|J|=m$ is an index set chosen randomly.
+The signal has dynamic range of $d${\bf dB} with $d\in\{20,40,60,80\}$.
+The matrix $A\in\mathbb{R}^{m\times n}$ takes $m={n}/{8}$ random cosine measurements, i.e., $Ax = (\verb"dct"(x))_J$, where $\verb"dct"$ is the discrete cosine transform and $J\subset\{1,\ldots,n\}$ with $|J|=m$ is an index set chosen randomly.
 The vector $b$ is obtained by adding Student's $t$-noise with degree of freedom $4$ and rescaled by $0.1$ to $Ax^{\rm true}$.

 For each $\lambda=c_{\lambda}\|\nabla\!f(0)\|_{\infty}$ with $c_{\lambda}=0.1$ and $0.01$, we run the three solvers with $\nu=0.25,x^{{\rm init}}\!=A^{\top}b$ and $\epsilon_0=10^{-5}$ for $10$ independent trials, i.e., ten groups of data $(A,b)$ generated randomly.
-Table \ref{table0} lists the averaged objective values, KKT residuals and running times over $10$ independent trials.
+Table \ref{table0} lists the average objective values, KKT residuals and running times over $10$ independent trials.
 We see that IRPNM yields the same objective values as ZeroFPR does, but requires much less running time, while GIPN-S can not achieve the desired accuracy within $2000$ iterations for most of test instances.
 The three solvers all require less running time for $c_{\lambda}=0.1$ than $c_{\lambda}=0.01$ due to more sparsity of stationary points.
-After checking, we also find that IRPNM yields a strong stationary point for all test instances except those for $c_{\lambda}=0.1,d=20$.
+After checking, we find that IRPNM yields a second-order stationary point for all test instances except those for $c_{\lambda}=0.1,d=20$, and the smallest eigenvalue of Hessian at these second-order stationary points is numerically close to $0$, so it is highly possible for the stationary point to be nonisolated.

-\subsection{Group penalized Student's $t$-regression.}
+\subsection{Group penalized Student's $t$-regression}